RRR13 Business Ethics

 - Teaching language

 The course will be given in the spring semester in 2019.
-Thereafter each autumn (from the autumn of 2019)
+Thereafter each autumn.
+Offered autumn 2019.

 Tina Søreide and Lars Jacob Tynes Pedersen, Department of Accounting, Auditing and Law